Journal Partners

 OAPA helps reduce pressure on editors and owners by supporting publishing systems, training, and development needs.

-Our model helps journals strengthen continuity, capability, visibility, and resilience over time.
+The model helps journals strengthen continuity, capability, visibility, resilience, and succession over time.

 What to include in your enquiry